 Most people live on a budget, and as a prepper, you should make prepping cost you less money in the long run, rather than being a massive investment for which you might never see a return.
 There is a fine line between hoarding and prepping, and your goal is to actually use the items, rather than store them indefinitely and hoping that one day you might use them.
 As a general rule most preppers follow the survival rule of 3, for more information check out my recent article Survival rule of 3 ( Step by Step Guide ).

 If you are new to prepping then you have to start out small.
 There are way too many people who go into debt for buying expensive items which they will most likely never use.
-There are a lot of fancy equipment specially made for preppers, from tactical flashlights to tactical toilet paper.
+There is a lot of fancy equipment specially made for preppers, from tactical flashlights to tactical toilet paper.
 As a beginner prepper, these are not a priority for you, your main priorities will be money, food, water, and electricity.

 Just because some preppers have their entire home filled with food and survival gear that doesn’t mean that they have bought all of them at once.
 You have your entire life to be a prepper, and the safest way to start prepping is starting out small.
 Remember that prepping is about being self-sufficient, and not hoarding as much stuff as you can.

-Make a survival garden
+Make a survival garden for prepping

 A small garden can go a long way and as a prepper, you should think of making a small survival garden.
-If you live in a house than making a survival garden will be fairly easy, just pick a corner of your garden and start planting.
+If you live in a house then making a survival garden will be fairly easy, just pick a corner of your garden and start planting.
 Just keep in mind to start small, see what grows well in your area, and scale it up from there.
 Do not get your expectations high for the first year, but in a couple of years, a survival garden might be able to feed your entire family.

 This way you are prepping and saving money as well, which in my opinion should be the goal of every prepper.
-If you live in a city than your best option is to buy a small plot of land outside the city, and grow crops there.
+If you live in a city then your best option is to buy a small plot of land outside the city, and grow crops there.
 On the other hand, you can also grow crops in pots, although this is not ideal but it is better than nothing.
 If you want to know what are the easiest crops to grow then check out my recent article Easiest crops to grow ( Top 20 ).

-Learn to can
+Learn to can food to be prepared

 As a prepper, it is not only enough to have a reliable source of food, like you would with a survival garden.
 You will have to know how to store your food for a long time as possible.
 The best part about canning is that you can preserve vegetables, fruits, meats, and virtually almost any kind of food.
 The prepping industry is massive and you have probably seen a lot of companies selling MRE’s, these are meals ready to eat.

 MRE’s tend to be fairly expensive and for the most part, their taste is awful.
 If you want to be able to rely on your own supply of food for the long run then you should learn how to can things.
 The best part about canning is that you will spend a lot less money on groceries, and canned foods tend to have a fairly long shelf life.
-Even if you do not have your own garden, you can still buy vegetables from the farmers market and can them.
+Even if you do not have your own garden, you can still buy vegetables from the farmer’s market and can them.

-Make a rotating food pantry
+Make a rotating food pantry for prepping

 As a prepper, you will need a dedicated space where you store your food, and your best option is to use a rotating food pantry.
 A rotating food pantry is a pantry where you simply rotate the stored items, this way the old ones are always in front and the freshest ones are in the back.
 This way you will waste no food, and you will always resupply with fresh food from time to time.
 The best part about a rotating food pantry is that you always know what you have and you can plan ahead.